 The BOU receives more applications than we can afford to support.
 Competition is strong, but this should not deter applicants with good projects.
-See the BOU pages on www.birdgrants.net to view details of past BOU grant recipients.
+See the BOU website for reports from past BOU grant recipients.

 4. Species

 Research can be undertaken on any bird species.
 As part of your application, you are required to provide details of the key species your project aims to study.